-- ▶ This is displayed with Japan EX specifications. - ▶ Even when enabled, the zero suppression function will function only in measurement mode and display mode. - ▶ All readings in the range from zero to the negative suppression value indicated in the <Zero suppression values> table are suppressed.
+- ▶ This is displayed with Japan EX specifications.
+In the case of ATEX/IECEx specifications, the display is not shown, and the zero suppression setting cannot be changed (setting: ON). - ▶ Even when enabled, the zero suppression function will function only in measurement mode and display mode. - ▶ All readings in the range from zero to the negative suppression value indicated in the <Zero suppression values> table are suppressed.
 Values from the negative suppression value to the M OVER value will be displayed, but accurate measurements cannot be achieved in this state.
 A fresh air adjustment should be performed.
 For information on M OVER values, refer to '4-2 Gas alarm setpoints'.